-Irish Manufacturing Research, in collaboration with strategic partners, the Department of Communications, Climate Action and Environment (DCCAE), the Environmental Protection Agency (EPA), EIT Climate-KIC and 25 Founding Industry Members including WEEE Ireland, soft launched CIRCULÉIRE – the National Platform for Circular Manufacturing at the end of January 2020 (see www.circuleire.ie).
+Irish Manufacturing Research, in collaboration with strategic partners, the Department of the Environment, Climate and Communications (DECC), the Environmental Protection Agency (EPA), EIT Climate-KIC and 25 Founding Industry Members including WEEE Ireland, soft launched CIRCULÉIRE – the National Platform for Circular Manufacturing at the end of January 2020 (see www.circuleire.ie).

 CIRCULÉIRE is engage in collaboration with actors from across the Irish innovation ecosystem - government; MNCs; SMEs, solution providers, academia, NGOs and social enterprise.
 Through the platform WEEE Ireland looks forward to engaging with its Members on Circular Economy innovation for the Electrical and Battery Sector.

 APPLiA the Home Appliance Europe trade association provides a platform through its Circular Culture Initiative to share practices and innovative solutions for different topics such as food waste prevention, recycling and resource efficiency.
 Their “Repair Don’t Despair” Campaign also reminds consumers to prolong the use of their appliances and use authorised repair engineers for quality and safety repair of home electrical equipment.